 - Certain illnesses and conditions.
 The list includes endometriosis, pelvic inflammatory disease, uterine prolapse, retroverted uterus, uterine fibroids, cystitis, irritable bowel syndrome, hemorrhoids and ovarian cysts.

 - Surgeries or medical treatments.
-Scarring from surgeries that involve your pelvic area, including hysterectomy, can sometimes cause painful intercourse.
-In addition, medical treatments for cancer, such as radiation and chemotherapy, can cause changes that make sex painful.
+Scarring from pelvic surgery, including hysterectomy, can sometimes cause painful intercourse.
+Medical treatments for cancer, such as radiation and chemotherapy, can cause changes that make sex painful.

 Emotions are deeply intertwined with sexual activity and may play a role in any type of sexual pain.
 Emotional factors include: